MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 ## Disable open shifts, open shifts requests, swap requests, and time off requests

 > [!IMPORTANT]
 > Follow these steps only if you chose any of the following options to disable open shifts and open shift requests, swap requests, or time off requests in the wizard.
-Completing this step disables the scenario.
+Completing this step hides the capability in Shifts.
 >
 > - Open shifts: **Shifts users will not see Blue Yonder WFM data**
 > - Swap requests: **Feature is disabled for all users**
 > - Time off requests: **Feature is disabled for all users**

-To disable open shifts, swap requests, and time off requests, use the Graph API [schedule resource type](https://docs.microsoft.com/graph/api/resources/schedule?view=graph-rest-1.0) to set the following parameters to ```false``` for each team that you mapped to a Blue Yonder WFM site:
+To hide open shifts, swap requests, and time off requests in Shifts, use the Graph API [schedule resource type](https://docs.microsoft.com/graph/api/resources/schedule?view=graph-rest-1.0) to set the following parameters to ```false``` for each team that you mapped to a Blue Yonder WFM site:

 - Swap requests:  ```swapShiftsRequestsEnabled```
 - Time off requests: ```timeOffRequestsEnabled```
 - Open shifts: ```openShiftsEnabled```

-To disable open shifts requests, in Shifts, go to **Settings**, and then turn off the **Open shifts** setting.
+To hide open shifts requests in Shifts, go to **Settings** in Shifts, and then turn off the **Open shifts** setting.

 ## If you need to make changes to a connection
 <a name="update_connection"> </a>